A Chicago-based apartment finding service that aims to improve the apartment search process for both leasing offices and prospective renters.

 Leasing agents are inundated with calls and emails daily everyday, making it difficult for them to organize tours for prospective renters.
 Design a self serve tour booking process for prospective renters that helps leasing agents save time.

 We were tasked to design an apartment tour booking system that allows prospective renters schedule tours with buildings they want at times that work best for them.
 With a short project timeline, the client pushed for us to focus our time on the leasing agent calendar interface only.
-However, after a few initial conversations with leasing agents, we quickly found that we could not disregard the renter experience completely.
-We moved quickly to round up a group of renters to learn about their expectations and renting process.
+However, after a few initial conversations with leasing agents, we knew we could not ignore the renter experience completely.
+We moved quickly to round up a group of renters to learn about their expectations during the renting process.

 After interviewing both renters and leasing agents from various properties across the city, we found that the client’s request to build a direct tour booking system would not work.
-While the renters would really appreciate such a service, the leasing agents would never implement this type of system.
+While the renters jumped at this idea, leasing agents would never implement this type of system because they want control over their schedule.

 The office of a leasing agent we interviewed.
 Paper forms, filling system, Outlook calendar, tablet, and phone are all used in one renter/agent interaction